pranita09/neoToDo/README.md

 # neoToDo

-A simple productivity app for tracking our daily tasks.
+A simple productivity app for tracking our daily tasks